-The excellent properties for precision and stability are due to a combination of several characteristics, which are following from the design principles of the metal foil resistor.
+The excellent properties for precision and stability are due to a combination of several characteristics that are derived from the design principles of the metal foil resistor.

-- Power Coefficient, Resistance (PCR) – PCR is a measure of how resistance changes as the resistor heats up due to current flow through it.
+- Power Coefficient of Resistance (PCR) – PCR is a measure of how resistance changes as the resistor heats up due to current flow through it.
 Foil resistors have a very low PCR value.

 - Thermal Stabilization – Thermal stabilization refers to the speed at which resistor reacts to changes in current flow and ambient temperature.
 The same composition and manufacturing characteristics that give foil resistors their low TCR also provide quick thermal stabilization.
 These resistors can have stabilization times of less than a second, as opposed to standard resistors, which may have times measured in minutes.